Security is one of the main pillars of digitalization approaches. It might be the most important one.

 It is possible to temporarily or permanently block access or delete identities, if illegal activities are brought to the attention of the Backbone’s operator.
 For this the Backbone operator requires the help of at least one of the parties which received illegal content from a sender.

-In addition, Enmeshed supports law enforcement up to a certain degree.
-As like any other central provider, it is possible to block access or delete content if the Backbone operator gets the official task to comply (although the Backbone operator wouldn’t know who the user is or which content it deletes).
+In addition, enmeshed supports law enforcement up to a certain degree.
+As like any other central provider, it is possible to block access or delete content if the Backbone operator gets the official task to comply.
+For this, the Backbone operator would need detailed information about the identity or the payload from the law enforcement agencies.

-Additionally, it is possible to point law enforcement organizations to other identities which have communicated with an unknown target identity in the past.
+Additionally, it is possible to point law enforcement entities to other enmeshed identities which have communicated with an target identity in the past.
 If the actual real-world entity behind such an identity is known (e.g. a company) they might know who the target identity is and could further help law enforcement.